MinhPDX/openpowerlifting-dashboard/README.md

 ---

+## Phase 2: 🤖 Automation of the Data Pipeline

+To ensure the dashboard can be updated with the latest data efficiently, the entire data ingestion process was automated.

+- **Python for Data Retrieval:** A Python script was developed to handle the data download.
+It automatically fetches the latest `openpowerlifting-latest.zip` file from the source, intelligently finds the dynamically named `.csv` file within the archive, and saves it to a consistent local path for the SQL Server to access.
+- **SQL Stored Procedure:** The entire multi-step SQL process (clearing tables, loading to staging, transforming and loading to the final table) was encapsulated into a single, reusable **Stored Procedure** named `dbo.sp_RefreshMeetResults`.
+This is a professional best practice that makes the database refresh process a single, callable command.
+- **Scheduling:** This pipeline is designed to be fully automated using a tool like Windows Task Scheduler, which can be configured to run the Python download script and then execute the SQL stored procedure on a recurring basis (e.g., weekly or monthly).

+---

-## Phase 2: 📊 Power BI Data Modeling & Transformation
+## Phase 3: 📊 Power BI Data Modeling & Transformation

-Once the data was reliably in SQL Server, the focus shifted to preparing it for analysis in Power BI.
+Once the data was reliably in SQL Server, the focus shifted to preparing it for analysis in Power BI and creating a powerful and user-friendly report.

 ### 1. Data Transformation in Power Query